 Tankeplass – Artworks along the pilgrim trail

-Pilgrims walking on the trail from Oslo to Trondheim get to experience amazing works of art along the way.
-The project "Tankeplass" (place of thought) aims to create natural stopping points along the trail through artistic and architectural installations.
+Pilgrims walking on the trail from Oslo to Trondheim can experience remarkable works of art along the way.
+The project "Tankeplass" (meaning Place of thought) aims to create natural stopping points through artistic and architectural installations.

-A project that creates stops, reflection and invites you to rest
+A project that invites you to rest and reflect

-Part two of Tankeplass is now in progress, and artworks are completed in the municipalities of Nord-Fron, Vestre Toten and Hamar.
-Two more artwoks will be installed In the municipalities of Ringsaker and Stange in 2026.
+Two new artworks will be installed In the municipalities of Ringsaker and Stange in 2026.

-Eivind Slettemeås is the project’s curator, and funding from Sparebankstiftelsen DNB and Sparebankstiftelsen Hedmark ensures that the project is carried out with high quality.
-The Pilgrim Centers at Dale-Gudbrand, Granavollen and Hamar have contributed to the selection, placement, and implementation of the artworks.
+Funding from Sparebankstiftelsen DNB and Sparebankstiftelsen Hedmark ensures that the project is carried out with high quality.
+Eivind Slettemeås is the project’s curator, and regional Pilgrim Centers contributes to the project.

 Locations of the artworks.